AdobeDocs/commerce-channels.en/help/amazon-channel/pricing-rule-general-settings.md

 redirect_from: /sales-channels/asc/ob-pricing-rules-general-settings.html
 exl-id: 915b3eed-997e-4f94-a23f-0553a9dfe30c
 ---
-# Pricing rule general settings
+# Pricing Rule General Settings

 Define the name, description, active dates, and priority for the rule.